 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- Organizations must be in good standing with all previous grant awards and required reports.
+- Organization must be in good standing with all previous grant awards and required reports.

-- One grant proposal per agency, per local funding cycle.
+- One grant proposal per agency, per funding cycle.

 By the Numbers